-If field trips are taken, it will be the parent's responsibilities to provide transportation, supervision, and any monetary needs for their children.
+If field trips are taken, it will be the parent's responsibility to provide transportation, supervision, and any monetary needs for their children.
 Teachers will send home information regarding dates, destination, arrival/departure times, etc. prior to the field trip (at least one week in advance).
 On the date of the field trip, parent/caregivers, children, and staff members will meet at the planned/destination/time.
 Parents will sign a statement saying that they are responsible for their child at all times during the field trip.
 Attendance on the field trip will not be mandatory.
 Staff members will provide a first-aid kit, should the need arise for Band-Aids, alcohol wipes, etc. (for minor cuts, scrapes, etc.).
 However, should a more serious accident occur that requires medical attention, it will be the parent's responsibility to provide for medical services.
 An accident report would then be filed with the school district.
-Parents must accompany their child.
+Students must be accompanied by an adult on field trips.